dagainz/Correlator/docs/architecture.md

 is known as a stack.
 Even though there may be many logic modules and event handlers available to the system, they should not always be active.

-So for the SIEM example illustrated in ?????: The stack would be Modules: sshd, Handlers: logback.
+For the SIEM example demonstrated in [OpenSSH login module](sshd.md), the stack would be:

+- Modules: sshd
+- Handlers: logback

-Here is the relevant code snippet from Correlator.syslog_server:
+This is the relevant code snippet from Correlator.syslog_server:

 ```python
     processor = EventProcessor()